Massive particle surfaces and black hole shadows from intrinsic curvature: Appendix

-The constant $\mathcal{C}$ is called the Carter constant.
-Applying the condition \eqref{cond:4} it is direct to find the condition for the existence of massive particle surfaces.
-However, $E^2/m^2$ is a long and complicated expression.
-Instead of presenting it we check our results for different particular cases.
-We set $\theta=\pi/2$, then from \eqref{tr:1} we obtain $\mathcal{C}=L^2$, using this expression in $g_{\theta\theta}F(r,\pi/2)_{a^2\approx 0}=0$ we obtain
+The constant $\mathcal{C}_3$ is called the Carter constant.
+By applying the condition \eqref{cond:4} it is direct to find the condition for the existence of massive particle surfaces.
+However, although $E^2/m^2$ can be calculated explicitly the result is a long and complicated expression, but the existence of massive particle surfaces is guaranteed.
+Moreover, the black hole shadows can be calculated, indeed by setting $\theta=\pi/2$ from \eqref{tr:1} we obtain $\mathcal{C}_3=L^2$.
+Using this expression in $g_{\theta\theta}F(r,\pi/2)_{a^2\approx 0}=0$ and in $\partial_{r}F(r,\theta)=0$ with \eqref{le:1} we get